-As with fridges generally, refrigerators for home and property solar pump heat from inside them to where it does not matter.
-They circulate a gas (that becomes liquid when compressed) through finned tubes inside the fridge.
+Refrigerators circulate a gas (that becomes liquid when compressed) through finned tubes inside them.
 This gas ‘captures’ the heat.
-The (now liquified) gas is pumped out and dispersed via external finned tubes.
-Or, with some fridges, from their metal sides and top.
+The (now liquified) gas is pumped out and the heat is dispersed via external finned tubes.
+Some refrigerators radiate the heat from their metal sides and top.

 Refrigerators for home and property solar – improved efficiency

 Refrigerators for home and property solar have improved in efficiency in recent years.
 You can make huge savings (by needing less solar/battery capacity) by replacing any made prior to about 2012.
 Further, big fridges use far less energy pro-rata their volume than small ones.
-Their major energy loss is via their outer skin.
-A That skin’s surface area decreases as a percentage of volume.
-Two 300-litre fridges use almost four times the energy than one of 600 litres.
+This is because their major energy loss is via their outer skin.
+That skin’s surface area decreases as a percentage of the refrigerator’s volume.
+Two 300-litre fridges thus use at least three times the energy as one of 600 litres.
 This is particularly important with large properties.
 If essential have a few large ones – not multiple small ones.

-Much of the energy draw is cooling the content initially.
-The energy required thereafter compensates for external heat finding its way back in.
-This may be through inadequate heat insulation, leaking door seals or the fridge being locating next to the oven!
+Much of the refrigerator’s energy draw is used for cooling the content initially.
+The energy required thereafter compensates for outside heat finding its way back in.
+This may be through too thin heat insulation, leaking door seals or the refrigerator being locating next to the oven!

 It is vital that a refrigerator is installed correctly.
 Few are.
 That most important is to ensure that no sunlight can fall on it.
 It must also be located well away from any source of heat.
 Ideally, it should be in a location where cool air can be directed to its base and warm air escape to outside the home.